Ensono/amido.github.io/docs/getting_started_dev_dotnet.md

 dotnet run --project Company.Project.API/Company.Project.API.csproj
 ````

-The deployment pipeline should be configured with the DevOps team in order to setup the right dependencies.
+The deployment pipeline should be configured with the DevOps team in order to set up the right dependencies.

+#### CAVEATS

+- The ContractTests project has a limitation due to a Windows path length size.
+When the project is running on Windows
+ from a long path length, the build will fail.
+If this is the case, you may need to move the project into a
+ folder where the path is shorter.
+- All secrets are loaded from environment variables.
+Due to a bug in Visual Studio, the environment variables for a test
+project are not set when running the tests.
+For integration tests, ensure you set these environment variables
+before you open Visual Studio.
+- The current template requires dotnet core SDK 3.1.
+Ensure that it is installed before running the application.
+To check the installed version run the command `dotnet --version`

 ## USING THE SCAFFOLDING CLI TO CREATE A DOTNET PROJECT